With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Story County, IA.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Story County, Iowa may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

 Eyerly Ball Community Mental Health Services Story County Outpatient Clinic is one of mental health facilities in Story County, Iowa, located at 2521 University Boulevard, Suite 121, 50010 zip code.
 Eyerly Ball Community Mental Health Services Story County Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
-Eyerly Ball Community Mental Health Services Story County Outpatient Clinic provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Additional services provided at Eyerly Ball Community Mental Health Services Story County Outpatient Clinic include family psychoeducation and court-ordered outpatient treatment.
+Eyerly Ball Community Mental Health Services Story County Outpatient Clinic provides trauma therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
+Additional services provided at Eyerly Ball Community Mental Health Services Story County Outpatient Clinic include court-ordered outpatient treatment and family psychoeducation.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.